-The inverse method uses available observed data to estimate flows in the system, which have not, or cannot, be measured.
 In plankton food webs, as with geophysical problems, the number of unknowns can far outnumber the independent measurements taken.
-More commonly, models of food webs use an a priori approach of assuming rate parameters and running the model over time to observe changes in the system (numerical simulation or "forward" modeling approach).
-Direct measurements of most of the flows and rate parameters in food webs are usually not available (Vézina and Platt, 1988).
 The inverse method works opposite from forward models in that it uses observations of the standing stocks and flows, along with known biological constraints to solve for unknown flows and rate parameters.
 The inverse method minimizes the sum of squared flows and arrives at a solution that is consistent with real data from the system, satisfies conservation of mass, and obeys the specified biological constraints (Vézina and Platt, 1988).

-Carbon was the currency used in all of the models presented here.
-The NABE and WAP models both included the components shown in a generic ocean food web model (Figure 1), while the WAP models included additional higher trophic level components described later (Figure 2).
-The living components common to both models (Figure 1) included small and large phytoplankton, bacteria, protozoans, microzooplankton, and mesozooplankton (krill in the WAP models).
+Carbon was the currency used in the models presented here.
+The living components (Figure 1) included small and large phytoplankton, bacteria, protozoans, microzooplankton and mesozooplankton (krill in the WAP model).
 The nonliving components were DOC and detritus.
-Phytoplankton were nominally split into large (>5 μ m) and small (0.
-2 - 5 μ m) size fractions.
+Phytoplankton were nominally split into large (>5 μ m) and small (0.2 - 5 μ m) size fractions.
 Legendre and Rassoulzadegan (1996) used these classes to distinguish the smaller phytoplankton that mesozooplankton can't efficiently graze from the larger phytoplankton that they do graze.
 Also, the large phytoplankton along with other particles >5 μ m are more likely to form aggregates and sink to depth.
 The 'protozoans', as defined here, represented the smallest heterotrophic grazers (<10 μ m) including heterotrophic nanoflagellates and ciliates (Capriulo, 1990) that feed upon bacteria and each other.
 'Microzooplankton' included heterotrophic organisms between 10-200 μ m such as larger nano- and microflagellates, dinoflagellates, ciliates, sarcodines and copepod nauplii (Verity et al., 1993).
 Heterotrophic organisms greater than 200 μ m that can be captured in plankton nets, such as copepods and euphausiids, constituted the mesozooplankton (Vézina and Platt, 1988).

 The mesozooplankton were restricted from grazing on the small phytoplankton and bacteria in our food webs (Figure 1).
 The grazers, including the protozoans, microzooplankton and mesozooplankton were allowed to consume other grazers, as long as their prey were smaller in size.
 All of the grazers were allowed to consume detritus.
-All of the living components, plus detritus, contributed to DOC.
-Inputs to the system were the gross primary production for large and small phytoplankton.
-Outputs from the system were sinking detritus, mesozooplankton production (krill, salp, penguin, and myctophid production for the WAP models) that is consumed by higher trophic levels and respiration by the living compartments.
+All of the living components except bacteria, and also detritus were allowed to contribute to the DOC compartment.
+Inputs to the system were the gross primary production by large and small phytoplankton.
+Outputs from the system were sinking detritus, mesozooplankton or krill production, and respiration by the living compartments.

-All of the possible flows in the food web were defined by mass balance equations (Appendix A), such that the flows entering each component must equal the flows leaving, plus any observed or assumed change in biomass of the component over the period studied (zero for steady state).
+All of the possible flows in the food web were defined by mass balance equations (Appendix A), such that the flows entering each component must equal the flows leaving, plus any observed or assumed change in biomass of the component over the period studied.
+Steady states are not required.
 Measured food web flows were used as targets for the solution, and were allowed to vary within one standard deviation of the measured or specified values (Appendix A).
 The boundary conditions for the model were defined using measured primary production as the input and measured sedimentation as the output for the system (Appendix A).
 Biological constraints (Appendix B), such as respiration and assimilation efficiency were used to keep the unknown flows within reasonable ecological and physiological boundaries (Jackson and Eldridge, 1992; Vézina and Platt, 1988).
-For example, the respiration of bacteria was constrained to be at least a minimum of 20% of bacterial uptake of DOC and less than or equal to a maximum limit calculated from the mass-specific power function defined by Moloney and Field (1989).
+For example, the growth efficiency for bacteria was constrained to an upper bound by forcing the bacterial respiration to be greater than or equal to 50% of the bacterial carbon demand (Vézina and Platt, 1988).
+The inverse solution to the food web flows was found using the same procedure as described in this volume by Richardson et al. (2005).